heutelbeck/sapl-demos/sapl-demo-axon/README.md

 }
 ```

-Once the PEP receives the decision containing the obligation, it checks if the aggregate possesses a ```@ConstraintHandler``` method where the contained SpEL excpression evaluates to ```true``` for the given constraitn and aggregate state.
-All of these hadlers are invoked before invoking the command handler.
+Once the PEP receives the decision containing the obligation, it checks if the aggregate possesses a ```@ConstraintHandler``` method where the contained SpEL expression evaluates to ```true``` for the given constraint and aggregate state.
+All of these handlers are invoked before invoking the command handler.
 This is also possible for multi-entity aggregates.

 ## Use Case Query 1: Access Patient Diagnosis, the ```FetchPatient``` Query

-For the ```FetchPatient``` query the folowing rules are enforced:
+For the ```FetchPatient``` query, the following rules are enforced:
 - All doctors may see the complete medical record.
 - All nurses working in the ward where the patient is hospitalised may see the complete medical record.
-- All other authenticated users may access the medical record, but all except the first two letters of the ICD11 code and the diagnosis must be blackened and access to the record must be recorded in an event.
+- All other authenticated users may access the medical record, but all except the first two letters of the ICD11 code and the diagnosis must be blackened, and access to the data must be recorded in an event.
 - Unauthenticated users may not access the document.

-For example, if the user ```karl``` who is a nurse in the ICCU, accesses the record of Mona Vance under http://localhost:8080/api/patients/0 the following respone is sent:
+For example, if the user ```karl``` who is a nurse in the ICCU, accesses the record of Mona Vance under http://localhost:8080/api/patients/0 the following response is sent:

 ```JSON
 {